nihallakshmankonchady/performance-test-scripts/idp/README.md

 </dependency>

 ### Execution points for IDP Management API's
-* Management - Create OIDC Client (Execution) : This thread group will directly execute in which we are using a counter which needs to be updated everytime before execution.
+* Management - Create OIDC Client (Execution) : This thread group will directly execute in which we are using a counter which will generate unique client id.
 Because we can't generate same duplicate cliend id.
 * Management - Update OIDC Client :
    * Management Update OIDC Client (Preparation) - In this the above mentioned Create OIDC Client API will be used to generate a large number of OIDC client id samples which will get stored in a file and will be used in the execution.
    * Management Update OIDC Client (Execution) - Thread will use the client id file generated in the preparation part.
-We can reuse the file for multiple runs and the number of preparation samples should be greater or equal to the number of execution samples. from preparation.
+We can reuse the file for multiple runs and the number of preparation samples should be greater or equal to the number of execution samples.
-* Before executing the IDP Test Script with above api's have to update the Counter number everytime otherwise it will give duplicate client id error.

 ### Execution points for IDP UI API's
 *  UI - OAuth Details :